vernon2gh/XRTOS/README.md

-This is XRTOS project, base RISC-V qemu virt machine, include function, as follow:
+This is XOS project, base RISC-V qemu virt machine, include function, as follow:

 * Allocated pages managed by array
 * Allocated bytes managed by list